zhumeisongsong/react-hooks-best-practice/README.md

 GraphQL is one of the API formats(REST / GraphQL / gRPC /  SOAP).Since 2012 it was been created by Facebook, it's growing in popularity.
 The latest version of GitHub's API is published using GraphQL.
 Yelp publishes its API in GraphQL, as does Shopify.

-GraphQL API and RESTful API can be used in one project.

 By using a headless CMS -- strapi, here we focus on how to call GraphQL APIs in front end.
 By default Strapi create REST endpoints for each of your content types.
 With the GraphQL plugin, you will be able to add a GraphQL endpoint to fetch and mutate your content.

 ### What is GraphQL